 Statistical analyses

 Data preparation: Variables with zero or near zero variance were excluded from the analyses.
-Nominal variables with sparsely populated values (n<4 per category) were also excluded (see supplementary analyses for details).
+Nominal variables with sparsely populated values (n<4 per category) were also excluded.
 For psychometric instruments, only sum scores (no individual items) were included to our analyses.
 In sum, the data matrix used for modeling consisted of 46 variables and 61 cases.
+Supplementary analyses are reported here: https://osf.io/n28vx/

 Prior to analyses in both approaches missing data was handled with multiple imputation.
 All self-rated baseline variables and most clinician-rated variables had no missing, and apart from two clinician-rated baseline variables all missingness was < 10%.
 Missing values were imputed with R using the package “mice” with parameters at default values (Buuren & Groothuis-Oudshoorn, 2011).
-Regarding the numeric outcome (CY-BOCS total score), a visual inspection showed a symmetrical and approximately normal distribution of the values.
+Regarding the numeric outcome (CY-BOCS total score), a visual inspection showed approximately normal distribution of the values.

 Prediction analyses were carried out with two separate statistical approaches: